Practical Nursing Admission Requirements

 All students must pass the theory portion of Nursing Fundamentals and Clinical (PNV 1444) with an eighty (80) before they can participate in the clinical portion of Nursing Fundamentals and Clinical (PNV 1444).
 Students must also pass the clinical portion of the course in order to progress in the program.

-A drug calculation critical will be administered in the spring semester as part of PNV 1524 IV Therapy and Pharmacology.
+A drug calculation critical will be administered as part of PNV 1524 IV Therapy and Pharmacology.
 This test will NOT be a multiple choice test and the student will be required to show their work to receive credit for the answer.
 A calculator will be allowed during the test.
 Students may retest two times.
-Students who do not attain the required 90% on the exam will NOT be allowed to administer medications in clinical as part of PNV 1682 Adult Health Concepts and Clinical, therefore cannot complete the requirement of the course.
-If any student does not pass the drug calculation critical on the last attempt, they will receive a failing grade for PNV 1682 and PNV 1524.
+Students who do not attain the required 90% on the exam will NOT be allowed to administer medications in clinical as part of PNV 1682 Adult Health Concepts and Clinical or PNV 1666 Medical Surgical Concepts and Clinical, for the Evening and Weekend Track students, therefore cannot complete the requirement of the course.
+If any student does not pass the drug calculation critical on the last attempt, they will receive a failing grade for PNV 1682 and PNV 1524 for Full Time Day Track students, or PNV 1524 for Hybrid options or PNV 1666 and PNV 1524 for Evening and Weekend Track students.

 Prior learning credit is granted only for Holmes Community College Practical Nursing courses for a student who re-enters the program within a fifteen month period of leaving the program.
 The student re-entering the program during the fifteen month period must repeat all courses for the semester of re-entry.
 The student will receive credit for coursework successfully completed prior to the semester of re-entry.
 The Holmes Community College Practical Nursing Program does not grant prior credit for academic Anatomy and Physiology.